eichryso/Modern-Game-AI-Algorithms-PCG-in-Minecraft/README.md

 python main
 ```

-Depending on the hardware this may take some time (usually less tha a minute).
-When complete the generated house should be properly placed in our build area.
+Depending on the hardware this may take some time (usually less than a minute).
+When completed, the generated house should be properly placed in our build area.

 Some examples of generated houses in different random worlds: